This post may contain affiliate links. Please read our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

-This cheesy chicken and pasta recipe made with spinach is going to be a huge hit in your home.
-The pasta provides a smooth texture that tastes perfect with the melted Parmesan cheese.
-An easy way to squeeze in some extra greens and tomatoes, this easy dinner recipe is going to impress the whole household because it’s just so good.
-Made with a completely gluten-free option, this chicken pasta recipe is oh-so-yummy and a great way to enjoy a comfort meal that you don’t have to feel guilty about.
+This creamy chicken and pasta made with spinach is going to be a huge hit in your home.
+It is an easy way to squeeze in some extra veggies without the kids noticing.
+When I think of a quick and easy dinner recipe to make my family on one of those busy weeknights while wanting to impress the whole household I make this pasta dish.
+Made with a completely gluten-free option, this chicken spinach pasta recipe is oh-so-yummy and a great way to enjoy a comfort meal that you don’t have to feel guilty about.

-• Simple and quick: Only have 30 minutes to spare for your dinner?
-This chicken, spinach, and pasta recipe are ready in under 30 minutes!
+• Simple and quick: =This chicken, spinach, and pasta recipe is ready in under 30 minutes!
 An easy way to have dinner on the table for the family.

 Close view of chicken, spinach, and pasta with wooden spoon